Create a private Chrome app collection

 Private apps restricted to your organization

-Chrome for Business and Chrome device customers can use the Chrome Web Store to host private apps restricted only to their users.
+Chrome for Work and Chrome device customers can use the Chrome Web Store to host private apps restricted only to their users.
 When users are signed in to their Chrome devices, they will see their organization's private apps in a private collection named after their domain in the Chrome Web Store.

 You can customize the Chrome Web Store homepage for users in your domain by choosing one of these three options in the Admin console under Device management > Chrome management > User settings > Chrome Web Store Homepage: